shwetankpal582/Obsidian_Notes/Data_Structure/DP/Intro.md

 **Transition formula:**
 - The recursion's base cases and the way recursive calls are made help in identifying the transition formula.
 This formula is crucial for filling out the DP table in the bottom-up approach.
 **Base condition:**
 - The base case in recursion translate to the initial conditions in your DP table.
-These are cruci
+These are crucial for the correctness of the bottom-up solution.